 Temporary rules for disinfectants

 The Swedish Chemicals Agency has decided on temporary regulations that provide exemptions from the language requirements that labelling and safety data sheets should be in Swedish for certain disinfectants.
 The exemption applies to hand and surface disinfectants that are to be used professionally.
 The exception does not apply to products to be used by private individuals.
 Danish, English or Norwegian are now also accepted, instead of Swedish.
 However, information about the active substance, its concentration and the intended use of the product must still be provided in Swedish in some way.
 But the information does not need to be on the packaging, it can be provided on a separate information sheet or otherwise.
-The regulations will come into force on April 9 and apply until 30 September 2021, (amendment regulation KIFS 2021:1 to KIFS 2020:3 on labelling and safety data sheets (in Swedish).
+The regulations apply until 30 September 2021, (amendment regulation KIFS 2021:1 to KIFS 2020:3 on labelling and safety data sheets (in Swedish).